BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

                          if this weapon is missile launcher this value shows how difficult to intercept missile with AMS.
 Negative value - is harder, positive is easer.
-Additive per mode, ammo, weapon can be altered on runtime via CAC_AMSHitChance and CAC_AMSHitChance_Mod "IsAMS": false, - if true this weapon acts as AMS.
+Additive per mode, ammo, weapon can be altered on runtime via CAC_AMSHitChance and CAC_AMSHitChance_Mod "AMSHitChanceMod": 1.0 - modifier for an AMSHitChance can be set for ONLY for mode and ammo multiplicative per ammo and mode, default 1.0 "IsAMS": false, - if true this weapon acts as AMS.
 It will not fire during normal attack.
 But tries to intercept incomming missiles. rude model: every 10 meters of missile fly path there is check, if it in range of any AMS.
 					If so, AMS have AMS.AMSHitChance + missile.AMSHitChance chance to shoot missile down.
 Avaible shoots count of AMS is decrementing.